By: William C. “Bubba” Head, Criminal Defense Attorney Atlanta & Board-Certified DUI Attorney Atlanta GA

 Other DUI penalties for felony DUI will be outlined by state law in the venue (state where arrested) for DUI.
-However, due to decades of federal regulations calling for taking away dangerous drivers’ licenses, one consistent DWI-DUI penalty is losing the right to drive for an extensive period of time, for driver’s license suspension or license revocation, depending on the state of licensure.
+However, due to decades of federal regulations calling for taking away dangerous drivers’ licenses, one consistent DWI-DUI penalty is losing the right to drive for an extensive period, for driver’s license suspension or license revocation, depending on the state of licensure.
 Plus, whether you can obtain a limited driving permit is up to the state of licensure.

 In most states, when a person is facing an accident-related felony DUI, his or her DUI lawyer may try to have the trial judge instruct jurors of a “lesser included offense,” so that the jury has the option to convict of a simple traffic offense (e.g., following too closely) which creates a misdemeanor sentence and not a felony sentence.

 Is DUI felony?
 When is a DUI a felony?

 Prior sections cover multiple aspects of this important question.
 All DUI attorneys know that police are well-trained when a death or serious bodily injury in a traffic offense occurs.
 Officers are taught that they should not merely issue a misdemeanor traffic ticket for the cause of the accident, like failure to maintain lane or following too closely.
 Police will sometimes use a technique called verbal judo to “catch the driver off balance.”
 That training course, where given, teaches law enforcement officers to ask “investigating” questions about possible impaired driving underlying causes of the crash, like these: